ji-zai/personal-site/content/essays/seek-truth.md

 (Transition, need to put somewhere appropriate)

-So far, it may seem that how you value a truth and how you predict a truth is purely subjective.
-After all, it's just what your mind believes.
-But in reality, there is an objectivity to how you value and predict.
-That can only be the case, otherwise no one would be bad at seeking truth, meaning no one would struggle to get what they want.

 ---
 ### How does your mind predict truths from what it already knows?

-It does this by having a notion of similarity between two truths.
+I believe it does this with a notion of similarity between two truths.

 For a person who wants to get across a lake, the truths: "wood floats on water", and "a sail can propel with wind", are far more similar than the truth "gold sinks in water" is with either of them.